-At Latimer Appleby we know that all our clients have a specific reason to want to conduct market research, they don’t do it just for the sake of it.
+At Latimer Appleby we know that all our clients looking for business market research services, have a specific reason to want to conduct market research, they don’t do it just for the sake of it.
 There are many reasons to use market research however we have identified some of the more common services we provide to our clients or the reason for undertaking research.
 Again, we use our own 8-stage process to ensure that we deliver the right research for all our clients’ needs.
 Whilst there may be many other reasons for undertaking a market research project, these give an indication of the range of applications.

 Advertising and promotional testing

 Both the effective and the efficient use of marketing expenditure has never been more important.
 This is where market research can play such a critical role.
 Click here to find out more.